-In 2010 The Association held its first NSW wide Stroke Club event with the Forster Winter Escape being held in Forster and hosted by our Great Lakes and Manning Shire Club.
+In 2010, the Association held its first NSW wide Stroke Club event with the Forster Winter Escape, hosted by our Great Lakes and Manning Shire Club.
 This was a four day event and included several social events and a Stroke Forum.

 An Olympics Games day is now held in Sydney having commenced in 2014.

-In 2016 the Association completed its sixth bi-annual survey into Stroke Recovery Clubs and members satisfaction with the services provided.
-Results are overwhelmingly positive about the value of these support groups in the ongoing recovery of people after their Stroke.
+In 2016, the Association completed its sixth bi-annual survey into Stroke Recovery Clubs and members satisfaction with the services provided.
+Results were overwhelmingly positive about the value of these support groups in the ongoing recovery of people after their Stroke.

-When the Association began it consisted of a small number of people and one “Straight Talk Club”, this has now expanded to over 40 Stroke Recovery Clubs throughout NSW.
-The clubs are the back bone of the Associations work and continue to be the source of our information regarding the needs of Stroke survivors and their families.
+When the Association began, it consisted of a small number of people and one “Straight Talk Club”, this has now expanded to over 40 Stroke Recovery Clubs throughout NSW.
+The Clubs are the back bone of the Associations work and continues to be the source of our information regarding the needs of Stroke survivors and their families.

 The Association is a very strong consumer based organisation that regularly consults with members regarding issues affecting their lives.
 We provide a valuable resource for those involved in all forms of post-Stroke research including that relating to carers.

-We have now expanded our services to include a very large advocacy role participating in a number of strategic planning committees throughout the State for health, disability and transport.
+We have now expanded our services to include a very large advocacy role participating in a number of strategic planning committees throughout NSW for health, disability and transport.

-In 2017 Stroke Recovery Association celebrates 40 years of service to the Stroke Community of NSW.
-From an organization which began from such humble beginnings we have grown and developed over the years.
-However, Stroke Recovery Clubs still form the focal point of our organisation with over 60% of our membership who still attend a club on a regular basis.
+In 2017, Stroke Recovery Association celebrates 40 years of service to the Stroke Community of NSW.
+From an organisation which began from such humble beginnings, we have grown and developed over the years.
+However, Stroke Recovery Clubs still form the focal point of our organisation with over 60% of our membership who still attend a Club on a regular basis.